slopezmarcano/skinks-occurrences/README.md

 # skinks-occurrences
-Studying sampling bias for the garden skink, using data from ALA for the Data Analyst Task.
+Studying sampling bias for the garden skink.

 ### Task description and objectives
 The minimum convex hull is a way to represent the location and distribution of a species and it is dependent on occurrence points.